JeremyRand/namecoin.org/team/index.md

 ## Dan Kaminsky

 Dan suggested to Aaron that Zooko's Triangle, if accurate, constituted an impossibility proof of Bitcoin, because a currency and a naming system reduce to the same problem.
 Dan's insight directly led to Aaron proposing Nakanames, which used a Bitcoin-like system to solve Zooko's Triangle.
-Dan is well-known for discovering and coordinating a fix for a large-scale DNS cache poisoning vulnerability, and for being one of the Recovery Key Share Holders for the ICANN root zone.
+Dan was well-known for discovering and coordinating a fix for a large-scale DNS cache poisoning vulnerability, and for being one of the Recovery Key Share Holders for the ICANN root zone.
+Dan tragically died in 2021 at age 42.

 ## Satoshi Nakamoto